 Professor Natalie Skead, Director – Dean and Head of School, UWA Law School

-Clare Thompson, Director – Barrister, Francis Burt Chambers
+Clare Thompson SC, Director – Barrister, Francis Burt Chambers

 Paula Wilkinson, Director – Director, Kim Wilson & Co